Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- He's made 1.8 threes per game, or 13.9% of his team's makes from beyond the arc this season.

-- Caldwell-Pope's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Caldwell-Pope's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are sixth in the league, conceding 111.6 points per game.
+- The Suns allow 111.6 points per contest, sixth-ranked in the NBA.

-- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.
+- The Suns are the 11th-ranked squad in the league, conceding 42.9 rebounds per game.

-- The Suns are the third-ranked squad in the league, conceding 23.4 assists per game.
+- Looking at assists, the Suns are ranked third in the league, conceding 23.4 per game.

 Kentavious Caldwell-Pope vs. the Suns